FBA-mageddon: The full story of Amazon restricting items from FBA warehouses

 The reason is simple: Books are simply a much larger category, and finite subject matter makes any one book inherently not a “mass market” item.
 The demand for books is simply spread across a much larger catalog.

-More on the good news/bad news with books
+More on the good news/bad news for FBA booksellers

 This affects FBA booksellers in a negative way in that most sellers I know go wide rather than deep – selling single copies of thousands of books vs. multiple copies of single SKUs.
 So these restrictions simply affect a larger number of SKUs, making it almost impossible to build our inventory around avoiding restricted ASINs.